 |Average to Low-Quality Sift/Bubble||180°F-220°F||20-60 seconds|

 There are different types of rosin presses in the market; you've got your DIY heat plate kits, hydraulic presses, manual presses, variable-hydraulic presses, pneumatic presses, and finally, electric rosin presses.

 Here are a few guiding questions to ask yourself to help you determine which rosin press you should buy:

 - Will you be using this for personal or commercial purposes?

 - How much demand will you need out of this press?

 - How important is space for you?

-- Do you want something that is portable?
+- Do you need something that is portable?